Stav42/Dfy_graviti/README.md

 # Dfy_graviti
-Internship - Space Gravity simulator
+Internship - Space Gravity simulator.

+Simulation.py contains the code.
+I have used scipy.integrate.solve_ivp function with the integrators listed below.

 Results for different propagators are in __/Results__ Folder